 Where can I lodge a complaint about a local shelter or rescue group?

 As a national animal advocacy organization, the HSUS doesn’t operate or oversee local shelters or rescue groups.
 We are neither a parent or chapter organization for any local shelter, nor an inspection agency.
 Each shelter and rescue group is an independent organization governed by its own board of directors or local officials, and each group sets its own policies and rules.
 If you have a complaint about a local group, bring your concern directly to the person in charge of that organization, since they are in the best position to understand the issue and make change.
-If that doesn’t resolve the matter, visit Concerned About Your Local Shelter? to learn how to address concerns about your local shelter or rescue in a positive, productive manner.

 What is the HSUS’ position on “no kill” shelters?